Graduation Is Coming! Are you ready?

 The children trace them onto paper and cut out (great small muscle activity as well as cutting skills!).

-They print their name or letters onto the crown and then color/decorate to make their own crown for this theme!
+They print their name or letters onto the crown and then color/decorate to make their own crown for this preschool theme of Mardis Gras!